kyma-project/kyma/docs/asset-store/09-01-metrics.md

 title: Metrics
 ---

-This document shows component-specific metrics for the Asset Store collected from Pods by Prometheus.
-The Asset Store metrics are exposed on the `/metrics` endpoint.
-The metrics allow you to check the current status of a service.
+This document shows component-specific metrics for the Asset Store.
+The metrics are collected from Pods by Prometheus, and exposed on the `/metrics` endpoint.
+The metrics allow you to check the current status of the Asset Store services.
 You can use the status for further analysis.

 To learn more about Monitoring in Kyma, read [this](/components/monitoring) document.